akhoury6/rbcli/README.md

 * __External Script Wrapping__: High-level wrapping for Bash scripts, or any other applcication you'd like to wrap into a command.

+* __Project Structure and Generators__: Create a well-defined project directory structure which organizes your code and allows you to package and distribute your application as a Gem.
+Generators can also help speed up the process of creating new commands, scripts, and hooks!

 ## Installation